Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.24

-- Fix Tetsave hebrew name and lettriq.
+- Fix Tetsave hebrew name and lettriq: parashot board need to be restored or edited, see ParashotFactory.txt and Parashot-Lettriqs.txt in application's document folder.
 - Code refactoring.
 - Update web links about celebrations, calendar and judaism.